-This is a two bedrooms apartment which also contains a spacious living room a seperate dining place a kitchen and two bathrooms, size 125sqm and monthly rent 14000rmb, on 3rd floor facing east and...
+This is a one bedroom apartment that also contains a living room a seperate dining place a kitchen and a bathroom, size 110sqm and monthly rent 23000rmb/month, on 15th floor faces to west.
+Apartment i...

 Beautiful Beijing Skyline

 Beijing, the cultural and political hub of the People’s Republic of China, is one of the six ancient cities and also the second most populous city of China.
 With its population of 22 million individuals, finding convenient accommodation and rentals in Beijing can be a real struggle.
 Beijing has a range of accommodation available, from excellent to atrocious, from luxurious to austere, from expensive to economical, furnished and unfurnished.
 But how does one find the most suitable rental that fits one’s budget and satisfies one’s requirements?
 The answer is simple.
 FlatinChina will help you connect with the broadest range of rental options available in Beijing so that you have an effortless and exceptional apartment hunting experience.

 One can face a multitude of problems if one is not familiar with the mechanisms involved in searching for an appropriate rental apartment in Beijing.
 Beijing rent prices are skyrocketing, so much so that in 2016, Beijing was named the most expensive global city to rent apartments in.
 The cherry on top, apartment hunting in Beijing can be a huge fuss if you do not speak Mandarin since most agents don’t speak English and real estate websites are in Chinese.
 But do not worry!
 We’ve got you covered.
 We provide the perfect platform for you to find all kinds of rental accommodation: shared rooms, shared apartments, serviced apartments, compounds and both long-term and short-term rentals in Beijing City Center.
 What’s more, you can search through these available options to find rentals according to your budget and needs as we provide specific details about each available rental.